Week 13: Midlife revelation

 - 4 min read

-Devotional readings focused on Psalm 19 and 104 for the fourth week of March.
+Devotional Readings Focused on Psalm 19 and 104 for the Fourth Week of March: Finding Joy in God's Revelation

-When I was small, my grandmother took me into the field next to her house to look for new spring dandelions.
-She showed me how to distinguish the tender emerging leaves and flower buds from the older, tougher leaves.
-We gathered a bowl full together.
-Then, at lunch time Grandma mixed together cream, sugar, and apple cider vinegar to dress the greens and tiny buds.
-I still remember that salad some 50 years later.
+When I was a child, my grandmother took me into the field next to her house to look for dandelions.
+She taught me how to distinguish the tender emerging leaves and flower buds from the older, tougher ones.
+We filled a bowl together.
+At lunchtime, Grandma mixed cream, sugar, and apple cider vinegar to dress the greens and tiny buds.
+I still remember that salad even after 50 years!

 What made that experience so memorable?
-I think it was my amazement at being able to eat out of the neighbor's pasture.
-Grandma and I found food for the taking, sown by the hand of God for our delight and nourishment!
+I believe it was my amazement at being able to eat from the neighbor's pasture.
+Grandma and I found food given by the hand of God for our delight and nourishment!

-One of my delights since then has been either hand-picking the fruits of the earth at various farms or growing some of them myself.
-For a few years when we had a large garden, my summer morning ritual was to stumble outside in my pajamas to water the plants with one hand and to eat off the vines with the other from a daily provision of freshy ripened vegetables--more abundance from the hand of God.
+Since then, one of my joys has been hand-picking the earth's fruits at various farms or growing them myself.
+For a few years, when we had a large garden, my morning ritual was to step outside in my pajamas to water the plants with one hand and pick fresh, ripe vegetables with the other.
+It was another sign of abundance from God's hand.

-In this season of my life, no garden space exists for me, but I can still feast daily on the provisions of God through His Word.
-Our psalms and other readings this week proclaim the beauty and necessity of both God's natural revelation, the created world, and His special revelation, the wrtten Word found in the Bible.
-Both bring us joy and peace, and both point us to the One who wants to be known by us.
+Currently, I may not have a garden, but I can still feast daily on God's provisions through His Word.
+The psalms and other readings this week proclaim the beauty and necessity of both God's natural revelation—the created world—and His special revelation, found in the Bible.
+Both bring us joy and peace while pointing us to the One who longs to be known by us.

-Psalm 19 focuses equally on the message spoken by the heavens and the message spoken by the scriptures.
-David declares that the heavens speak wordlessly but unmistakably of the glory of God:
+Psalm 19 highlights the message from both the heavens and the scriptures.
+David asserts that the heavens speak wordlessly, yet unmistakably, of God's glory:

 (Psalm 19:1, NIV)

-This message is so clearly obvious that later in Romans 1, Paul will assert that nature alone is enough to hold humans accountable for their relationship to God . . .
+This message is so evident that later in Romans 1, Paul states that nature alone is sufficient to hold humans accountable for their relationship with God:

 . . . since what may be known about God is plain to them, because God has made it plain to them.